MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ## Workflow of the quantum software development

-The Quantum Development Kit is the development kit for the quantum-focused programming language Q#, and Azure Quantum is the quantum cloud platform.
+Azure Quantum provides the best development environment to create quantum algorithms for multiple platforms at once while preserving flexibility to tune the same algorithms for specific systems.
+You can pick from many programming languages such as Qiskit, Cirq, and Q# and run your algorithms on multiple quantum systems.
+On Azure Quantum, it’s easy to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future.

 The following diagram shows the stages through which a quantum program goes from idea to complete implementation on Azure Quantum, and the tools offered by the QDK for each stage.

 ![qdk workflow](~/media/quantum-development-kit-flow-diagram.svg)

-1. **Write your quantum code.** You can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.
+1. **Write your quantum code.** You can write your Q# program with the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available from your Azure Quantum workspace.
+If you preferred a local development, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code, or Jupyter notebooks.

 2. **Use libraries to keep your code high level.** The [quantum libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.

 3. **Integrate with classical software.** The Quantum Development Kit allows you to [integrate Q# programs with Python and .NET](xref:microsoft.quantum.user-guide-qdk.overview.host-programs), enabling a quantum software developer to take advantage of a lot of the advances made in classical computing in the past 70 years.
+You can bring, reuse, and submit your existing Qiskit and Cirq source code with little to no change.

 4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.